Pride & Prejudice (2005 film): Conception and adaptation

 Moggach's first draft was closest to Austen's book, but later versions excised storylines and characters.
 Moggach initially wrote all scenes from Elizabeth's point of view in keeping with the novel; she later set a few scenes from a male perspective, such as when Bingley practices his marriage proposal, to "show Darcy and Bingley being close" and to indicate Darcy was a "human being instead of being stuck up".
 Small details were inserted that acknowledged events outside the characters' circle, such as those then occurring in France.
 Moggach is the only credited screenwriter, but playwright Lee Hall provided early additions.

-Television director Joe Wright was hired in early 2004, in his feature film directorial debut.
+Director Joe Wright, whose earlier work was in television, was hired in early 2004, for his feature film directorial debut.
 He was considered a surprising choice for a film in the romance drama genre due to his past work with social realism.
 Wright's body of work had impressed the producers, who were looking for a fresh perspective; they sent him a script even though Wright had not read the novel.
-He has said that at the time, "I didn't know if I was really all that interested; I thought I was a little bit more mainstream than this, a bit more edgy.
+He stated in interview (with Sara Michelle Fetters of MovieFreak.com) that at the time, "I didn't know if I was really all that interested; I thought I was a little bit more mainstream than this, a bit more edgy.
 But then I read the script and I was surprised I was very moved by it".
-He next read the novel, which he called "an amazing piece of character observation and it really seemed like the first piece of British Realism.
+He went on to say that on reading the novel, he found it "an amazing piece of character observation [that] really seemed like the first piece of British Realism.
 It felt like it was a true story; had a lot of truth in it about understanding how to love other people, understanding how to overcome prejudices, understanding the things that separate us from other people ... things like that".